Church Hill

 Community engagement

-This was followed with its own celebration on Jubilee weekend in June 2022, which took place for the community on Bomford Hill.
-An increase in volunteers helped both these events succeed, due in part to the partnership being able to spread the workload.
-There were useful learning outcomes for the partnership about volunteering generally – both in terms of how to get volunteers involved and stay engaged, and about the amount of work that goes into creating such opportunities and events.
+This was followed with a community celebration on the Jubilee weekend, which took place in Bomford Hill Park.
+An increase in volunteers helped both these events succeed, due in part to the partnership being able to spread the workload, while the involvement of local schools was felt to be important in encouraging residents to attend.

 Establishing community-led groups and networks for the long term